 After you have normalized the data from multiple different source types, you can develop reports, correlation searches, and dashboards to present a unified view of a data domain.
 You can display your normalized data in the dashboards provided by other Splunk applications such as Splunk Enterprise Security and the Splunk App for PCI Compliance.
 The dashboards and other reporting tools in apps that support CIM compliance display only the data that is normalized to the tags and fields defined by the Common Information Model.

-The Splunk Common Information Model add-on is packaged with Splunk Enterprise Security, Splunk IT Service Intelligence, and the Splunk App for PCI Compliance.
+The Splunk Common Information Model add-on is packaged with Splunk Enterprise Security and the Splunk App for PCI Compliance.

 How to use this manual

 The Data Models chapter of this manual provides reference documentation for the fields and tags that make up each data model.
 Refer to the reference tables to determine what tags and fields are expected for each dataset in a data model as you work to normalize a new data source to the CIM.
 See How to use these reference tables.